 Scent Collar and Collar Scent Pads

 When it comes to scent breaking a dog from running “trash,” there are many methods, some harsher than others.
-One of the easiest and less harsh methods is using a scent collar or a collar scent pad designed to have the desired break scent added to it and then applied to onto the dog’s neck.
+One of the easiest and less harsh methods is using a collar scent pad designed to have the desired break scent added to it and then applied to onto the dog’s neck.
 The training theory here is that the dog smells this scent for hours or days on end becoming either “nose blind” or intolerant to the scent.
 For example, if you are trying to break your bird dog from chasing deer, our deer break scent would be used.

 Antler Shed Training